ohapps/snobbin/README.md

 - Setup AI pull request reviews
 - Implement data loading pattern for pagination query
 - Add websocket events for real-time updates
+- Review types to see if we can consolidate Zod, Drizzle and other types
 - Add Auth0 production keys
 - Add Sentry
 - Add Google Analytics